Genre: Platformer Developer: Arc Development Publisher: US Gold Players: 1 Released: 1994

 Which leads us to the game’s challenge level.
 Pretty mild but not quite so gentle as I feel the developers intended.
 That feeling stems from the forgivingly loose stage layouts and common health-ups, along with the bosses’ relatively low HP.
 What make it trickier are the occasional need to find some sort of unhinted key and more often a certain style of offscreen jump that I hesitate to term blind—it’s more in the nature of an educated guess.
 Difficulty selection alters the number of initial credits: Easy supplies three, Normal one, Hard zero; more can be found throughout the game in the form of a blue and white badge.
 Bosses deal more damage on Hard but that seems the only meaningful difference (credits won’t be needed unless you’re trying to complete the game your first try).
 I’ve not verified whether the game can be finished on Easy.
 Each setting provides four lives; losing one conjures a floating referee who hands out a yellow card, or if it’s game over a red.
 Flags exist as respawn points.
 They aren’t progressive, meaning that if you touch one far into a level but have to backtrack (or fall) and touch an earlier one and then die, that’s the one at which you’ll reappear.
 This is on account of the occasionally needed key item and the exit’s tendency to be nooked away somewhere rather than placed at some linear finish line.
 The exit is a gold badge; touch it and you’re done.

 One quirk that must be kept in mind is that although depleting your life bar results in a standard “lose one life and respawn” cycle, healing your health beyond your life bar reaps an extra life.
 This is something that you may not want, because that extra life is not fully healed.
 It comes with the surplus health you just restored.
-So, if you have 4UP at 80% life and eat something worth 40% health you’ll be promoted to 5UP at 20% health, meaning you’re about to die, and if you’re far from your last checkpoint that could be a problem.
+So, if you have 4-UP at 80% life and eat something worth 40% health you’ll be promoted to 5-UP at 20% health, meaning you’re about to die, and if you’re far from your last checkpoint that could be a problem.
 Some bosses also count as checkpoints.

 Levels are of moderate size taken left to right but always involve extensive vertical exploration.
 Whilst the Hurricanes jump well vertically, they can’t grab ledges, so reaching that next platform above you is likely to mean navigating a series of platforms or an incline that can only be accessed from its grounding point.
 In jungle areas this will mean traversing gap-toothed bridges and sharp hills; indoors this will mean racing up escalators (with a ball? magic footwork) and hopping about improbable floor plans.
 A few locations involve vertical shafts and lifts.
 No, not terribly diverse or original, but solid fare for platformer fans.
 The Hurricanes run well and can take a lot of punishment so many areas can be breezed through once you know the main layout.
 One thing though, it’s long.
 Nothing incredible but an unwarned player might be surprised more than once that the stage he’s just completed doesn’t lead to the final boss.

 Despite its length, The Hurricanes is a light, friendly game.
-The beginning it doesn’t feel like a campaign, the construction and challenge level don’t invite perfectionism, and the mood is perky without enough cartoon material to make it annoying.
-Obviously this owes a lot to the theme and the funky “weapon” employed, but the graphics and music hold up their end as well.
+From the beginning it doesn’t feel like a campaign, the construction and challenge level don’t invite perfectionism, and the mood is perky without enough cartoon material to make it annoying.
+Obviously, this owes a lot to the theme and the funky “weapon” employed, but the graphics and music hold up their end as well.
 Songs are recycled in accordance with any given stage’s basic theme.
 We have one with a primitive sound for the jungle, another vaguely Caribbean for sunnier climes, a jazzy techno tune for modern spaces, and a couple others that are less memorable.
 None are remarkable but all are pleasant, there will be no stabbing at the mute button for this game.
 The recording quality is good.
 Sound effects are repetitive, and a couple of them are too loud but mostly discreet, as they should be.
 For instance, hearing every rebound a football makes would’ve been maddening.

 The visuals are better yet.
 Though low in detail, they’re very crisp: bright where they should be, dark where they should be, always distinct.
 Design quality varies by stage theme, with jungles being the best, and whilst all backdrops are low on detail, foreground objects are mixed in and the important sprites are well animated.
 Our team runs and kicks nimbly, and the ball bounces as it should.
 Above that there’s a soft sense of whimsy.
 Gorillas, warthogs, porcupines, hounds, aboriginals, skateboarders, motorcyclists, cops, goons, rival footballers, and many random objects all appear a little detached, as if they know they’re supposed to harm you but don’t sincerely want to do it.
 It wouldn’t be this type of cartoon if they were all slavering yellow eyed murder.
 For example, one of the last levels is a great amorphous shower room replete with obstacles and tenacious foes…which due to the game’s appearance and tone feels like the Mentos rendition of Alien 3’s infirmary.
 The cut scenes at the TV station are too cheesy for my taste, but they’re easily ignored, and the art style, potentially grating in a cartoon full of constant close ups, becomes pleasant enough in a game where only one character sprite is on screen at a time and most of the enemies aren’t even human.